AxelTWC/axeltwc.github.io/README.md

 ## Who am I
 - A software developer/engineer looking for **job opportunities in field of SDE,AI/ML,DS**.
 - A Early Graduated Student from University of Ottawa with Honours Specialist in Computer Science.
+On paper it is 2024 , actual date was Dec 2023.
 - A Proud 8 Years Game Server Owner Serving 25k-50k players.